最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 1 | $ sudo systemctl enable syncfrpcdns.service |

-The above script can only run on Linux; I also wrote a similar one that can run on Windows:
+The script above can only run on Linux.
+I also wrote one with the same functionality that can run on Windows:

 1 | # SyncFrpServerHost.py |

-Note: This script can act as the frpc startup program without needing to set frpc to start separately.
-It’s best to set login_fail_exit
+Note: This script can serve as the Frpc autostart program, so you don’t need to set up Frpc autostart separately.
+It’s best to set login_fail_exit to false in frpc.ini.

 1 | DIM objShell |